This FAQ answers some of the most common questions regarding Code Signing certificates.

 Yes.
 TRUSTZONE offers both Standard and EV (Extended Validation) Code Signing Certificates.

 What is the difference between Standard and EV Code Signing?

 Standard code signing certificates undergo standard organization validation.
 EV code signing certificates go through strict Extended Validation vetting requirements set by the CA/B Forum.

-Among added benefits of EV Code Signing certificates is the fact that they provide instant reputation with Microsoft Smart Screen.
-Standard Code Signing certificates must build up reputation with the Smart Screen program before Smart Screen warnings disappear.
+Among added benefits of EV Code Signing certificates is the fact that they provide an instant reputation with Microsoft Smart Screen.
+Standard Code Signing certificates must build up a reputation with the Smart Screen program before Smart Screen warnings disappear.

 EV Code Signing certificates are also required to access the Windows Hardware Developer Center Dashboard Portal through which all kernel-mode drivers targeting Windows 10 (Build 1607 and later) must be signed.

 Are there different ordering options for Standard and EV Code Signing certificates?

 Standard Code Signing Certificates can be issued with either the SHA1 or SHA2 hash algorithm.
-These certificates can be delivered with a USB token or be used with a HSM.
+These certificates can be delivered with a USB token or be used with an HSM.
 Other standard Code Signing certificates can be installed as a .pfx-file (p12).

 Can I use the same certificate on multiple computers?